Announcing WANGECHI MUTU: I Am Speaking, Are You Listening? Response to Colonialism Takes Over the Legion of Honor

 Overseen by Claudia Schmuckli, the Museums’ contemporary art program launched in 2016 to present the work of living artists in dialogue with the Museums’ unique buildings and permanent collections.
 In the program’s first four years, installations by Carsten Nicolai/Alva Noto, Hilary Lloyd, Leonardo Drew, DIS, Ranu Mukherjee, and Matt Mullican transformed the de Young’s Wilsey Court.
-At the Legion of Honor, Urs Fischer, Sarah Lucas, Lynn Hershman Leeson, and Julian Schnabel each presented exhibitions in dialogue with the architecture and the collection of works by Auguste Rodin.
-The latest contemporary art exhibition Uncanny Valley: Being Human in the Age of AI is on view at the de Young museum through Spring 2021, and Alexandre Singh’s film The Appointment and accompanying installation A Gothic Tale is on view at the Legion of Honor until December 2020.
+At the Legion of Honor, Urs Fischer, Sarah Lucas, Lynn Hershman Leeson, Julian Schnabel, and Alexandre Singh each presented exhibitions in dialogue with the architecture and the collection of works by Auguste Rodin.
+The latest contemporary art exhibition Uncanny Valley: Being Human in the Age of AI is on view at the de Young museum through June 2021.

 Visiting \ Legion of Honor

 Lincoln Park, 100 34th Avenue, San Francisco.
 The Legion of Honor is currently closed; reopening information will be announced soon.
 More information regarding tickets can be found at legionofhonor.org/visit-us.

 This exhibition is organized by the Fine Arts Museums of San Francisco.